fullstorydev/dbt_fullstory/README.md

 | fullstory_min_event_time | All events before this date will not be considered for analysis.
 Use this option to limit table size. |
 | fullstory_event_types | A list of event types to auto-generate rollups for in the `users` and `sessions` model. |

-> We **highly recommend** using `fullstory_events_database`, `fullstory_events_schema` and `fullstory_events_table` to indicate the location of the FullStory events table that is synced from Data Destinations.
-Using these variables allow you to use a separate database or schema for the FullStory events table than your dbt package.
+> We **highly recommend** using `fullstory_events_database`, `fullstory_events_schema` and `fullstory_events_table` to indicate the location of the Fullstory events table that is synced from Data Destinations.
+Using these variables allow you to use a separate database or schema for the Fullstory events table than your dbt package.

 #### Example use of vars for Big Query
 ```yaml